Q&A – Recently Announced Permit Changes

 Do all passengers require a RS Clubman licence?
 Why?

-Passengers of 18 years old and above will require a licence at Motorsport UK permitted events.
+Passengers who are 18 years of age or older will require a licence at Motorsport UK permitted events.

 Passengers will not require a licence if an event has a certificate of exemption.